-The National Science Foundation (NSF), an independent agency of the Federal Government, invites eligible small business concerns to submit Phase I proposals for its Small Business Innovation Research (SBIR) program.
-The NSF will support high-quality projects on important scientific, engineering, or science and engineering education problems and opportunities that could lead to significant commercial and/or societal impacts if the research is successful.
+The National Science Foundation (NSF), an independent agency of the Federal Government, invites eligible small business concerns to submit Phase I proposals for its Small Business Technology Transfer (STTR) program.
+The STTR program provides startups and small businesses with equity-free funding to conduct research and development (R&D) work.
+The funding is intended to allow the recipients to bring innovative new products and services to market, in order to drive the commercial success of the small business.